 The lesson learned is that you should start saving as soon as possible.
 The earlier you start, the better.
 You will need to save a huge part of your income if you delay saving until you reach 40 years of age.

 Your investment returns are important

 More commonly known as financial returns, they are defined as the earnings gained or lost over a certain amount of time on investment.
 Financial return can also be defined as the change in the value of the currency that has been invested for a significant amount of time.

-It’s important to distinguish between average returns (arithmetic returns) and compounded returns (geometric returns – the CAGR).
+It’s important to distinguish between average returns (arithmetic returns) and compounded returns (geometric returns – CAGR): arithmetic vs geometric returns.
 This is important because of the sequence of the returns.

 This is best illustrated with an example.
 Let’s assume you have the following sequence of annual returns: